shiblibaig/vjs3.github.io/aboutme.md

 I'm pursuing **B.Tech** in Computer Science and Engineering from LNM-IIT, India.
 I've been working with a software company as a __student employee__ since 2013.
 I was selected in Google Summer Of Code 2014 in my sophomore year.
 I've been actively contributing to open source softwares since then.
 I love to break things, especially web applications and have reported security vulnerabilities in various web applications.

 ###Resume
-Download the latest version <a href="{{ site.url }}/assets/resume.pdf">here</a>.
+Download the latest version.
 Personal information has been removed from the online version of the resume.

 ###Blog Stats